User Tools

 Voluntarism is a philosophy according to which all forms of human activity, agreement, and association should be as free as possible.
 It categorically rejects violence as a method of achieving goals.
 However, being oriented toward non-violent struggle, it permits defensive actions and self-defense against individuals who have violent intentions and initiate attacks since it is, first of all, a philosophy of specifically “non-initiation” of violent attacks.

-Voluntarism rejects political methods of struggle as counterproductive and immoral, since achieving a free non-violent society through political instruments would require the initiation of violence.
+Voluntarism rejects political methods of struggle as counterproductive and immoral since achieving a free and non-violent society through political instruments would require the initiation of violence.
 It favors non-political methods of struggle, such as disobedience, education, counter-economics, etc. Ideologically, voluntarism does not designate any particular arrangement of society as obligatory; it only puts forward the necessity of achieving freedom of activity, agreement, and association.
 Therefore, anyone with any non-authoritarian and non-violent views, including both right-wing and left-wing libertarians, can be a voluntarist.

 What would an ideal voluntarist society look like?
 Trying to imagine it, we will realize that there should be no prerequisites for initiating violence by anyone, and the morality of non-violence should be generally accepted.
 The aggressive impulses of all its inhabitants must have inhibitory limits; they may be directed toward non-violent activity or defensive behavior, but in no case toward deliberate harm and assault.
 All of them should feel inner resistance (psychological discomfort) to the suffering of others, be empathic, and any harm they do, if for some reason this does happen, should cause them to feel a strong sense of guilt.
 In such a society, no one would violate freedom of activity, agreement, and association.